-A Director or employee of the Credit Union shall not disclose to any person any information regarding any transaction of a Member of the Credit Union except in so far as may be necessary for the proper conduct of the business of the Credit Union, and in keeping with the Statement of Principles of Approved Persons.
+A Director or employee of the Credit Union shall not disclose to any person any information regarding any transaction of a Member of the Credit Union except in so far as may be necessary for the proper conduct of the business of the Credit Union, or by law.
 On appointment, all Directors and employees of the Credit Union shall sign a confidentiality agreement to ensure the confidentiality of all business conducted by the Credit Union.

-The Credit Union shall comply with the Data Protection Act 2018 or any subsequent legislation concerning the protection of data.
+The Credit Union shall comply with the requirements of the Data Protection Act 2018, or any subsequent legislation concerning the protection of data and also comply with the Credit Union’ data protection policy.

-71. Indemnity
+82. Indemnity

-Any Director of the Credit Union shall be indemnified by the Credit Union against all costs, losses and expenses which such Director may incur or become liable for by reason of any contract entered into or any act or thing done by him or her in discharging their duties as authorised by the Board of Directors, and the Board is empowered to pay the amount of such indemnity out of the funds of the Credit Union.
+Subject to any terms and conditions, any Director of the Credit Union shall be indemnified by the Credit Union against all costs, losses and expenses which such Director may incur or become liable for by reason of any contract entered into or any act or thing done by them in discharging their duties as authorised by the Board of Directors, and the Board is empowered to pay the amount of such indemnity out of the funds of the Credit Union.

-ACCOUNTS, AUDIT, ANNUAL RETURNS AND RULES
+Section 6 – Accounts, Audit and Regulatory Returns

-72. Appointment of Auditor
+83. Appointment of Auditor

-A qualified auditor shall be appointed in each year of account, to audit the Credit Union’s accounts and balance sheet.
-In this rule, ‘qualified auditor’ means a person who is a qualified auditor under Section 7 of the Friendly and Industrial and Provident Societies Act 1968 or any successor Act.
-The appointment of an auditor shall be ratified by a majority vote of the members at an Annual General Meeting.
+A qualified Auditor shall be appointed in each Financial Year, to audit the Credit Union’s accounts and balance sheet.
+In this Rule, ‘qualified Auditor’ means a person who is a qualified Auditor under Section 91 of the 2014 Act.
+The appointment of an Auditor shall be ratified by a majority vote of the members at an Annual General Meeting.

-None of the following persons shall be appointed as an auditor of the Credit Union:
+None of the following persons shall be appointed as an Auditor of the Credit Union:

 A Director or employee of the Credit Union.